DevOpsPlayground/NGINX-Workshop/README.md

     events {}

 Restart the containers and check your browser.
+Refresh the page a few times.
 Wow!

 ## 6.7 Control the backend routing
-If we want to specify which backend service to use, depending on the request path (instead of NGINX choosing for us), we can use a 'map' context.
+If we want to control which backend service to use, depending on the request path (instead of NGINX choosing for us), we can use a 'map' context.

 Update loadbalancer/nginx.conf to look like this: